sashindionicus/GrokkingAlgorithmOnGolang/README.md

 # GrokkingAlgorithmOnGolang

-This is the my code in book "Grokking Algorithms" written on Golang.
+This is my code from the book "Grokking Algorithms" written on Golang.

+I use TDD from (https://github.com/sashindionicus/learn-go-with-tests) for my code.